Easy Peach Puff Pastries Recipe For Baby and Toddler

 Ingredient

-Puff pastry - This is great when bought from the supermarket ready rolled.
+Puff pastry sheet - Flaky puff pastry is great when bought from the supermarket ready rolled.

-Peaches - These are great tinned to have in the cupboard and used whenever you may need!
+Peaches - These are great tinned to have in the cupboard and used whenever you may need for many delicious recipes!
+You could use ripe fresh peaches too if they are in peach season.

 Melted unsalted butter - You could alternatively use a beaten egg if you prefer.